Avaiga/taipy/gui/doc/date.md

 A control that can display and specify a formatted date, with or without time.

+## Styling

+All the date controls are generated with the "taipy-date" CSS class.
+You can use this class name to select the date selectors on your page and apply style.

 ## Usage

 ### Using the full date and time